reubenmc/jtcohen6.github.io/_posts/2016-12-19-clst-honors-abstract-intro.md

 tags: [classics, penn, plato]
 ---

-Why was an Egyptian-language fragment of Plato's *Republic* buried in a jar, in the middle of the desert, five hundred miles south of Alexandria? [(Full text PDF.)](/media/clst_honors.pdf)
+Why was an Egyptian-language fragment of Plato's *Republic* buried in a jar, in the middle of the desert, five hundred miles south of Alexandria?

 ### Abstract